JeremieLitzler/vueschool-course/course-vuex-for-everyone.md

 ## Conclusion

 I hope you learn a lot on Vuex.

 At the time of writing this article, Vuex has been replaced by Pinia and [VueSchool have a course](https://vueschool.io/courses/pinia-the-enjoyable-vue-store) on the new recommended state management of Vue.

+Stay tuned for the notes of that course!